 Storing and Serving Caviar for Optimal Pairing

-Consume within 1–3 days, keeping the tin tightly sealed and well-chilled.
+Consume within 1–3 days of opening, keeping the tin tightly sealed and well-chilled

-Optimal: 26–32°F. Serve on a bed of ice for elegant presentation.
+Optimal temperature: 26–32°F. Serve on a bed of ice for elegant presentation

 How to Create a Memorable Caviar Moment